 - Youtube – Fitness, Singing, and more

 If your business activities involve networking with people, order a few boxes of business cards to be given away during networking sessions.
 Once your marketing materials and platforms are ready, reach out to your friends, families, and connections and let them know about your freelance business so that they can start sending referrals to you.

 Do you know what the success formula that makes your clients chase you for taking their projects is?
 It is Portfolios.
 Portfolios play an essential part in your freelancing career by showing your experiences and capabilities in what you are offering.

-There are some commercial documents you need to get ready before you start taking in any jobs, such as invoices template, price quotations template, pricing references, tax, and accounting system (or template).
+There are some commercial documents you need to get ready before you start taking on any job, such as invoices template, price quotations template, pricing references, tax, and accounting system (or template).
 You can start with a simple template and improve along the way.
 Just download some sample templates from the web and modify it.

-At this moment, you may still keep your day job while spending your spare time to look for clients and deliver your works.
-It’s a safer way if you have a lot of commitments, as you can start building the initial momentum while getting your paycheck every month.
+At this moment, you may still keep your day job while spending your spare time looking for clients and deliver your works.
+It’s a safer way, if you have a lot of commitments, as you can start building the initial momentum while getting your paycheck every month.
 If you feel like quitting your job right now to dive in full time, make sure you have enough cash in your bank accounts to survive the take-off period.

 Understand yourself deeper by doing a personality test to find out your strengths and weaknesses.
 Then, avoid your weaknesses and fully utilize your strengths in your business to get the most out of it.
 Also, practice and improve your time management skill to manage your business activities efficiently for higher productivity.

 Want to increase your earning per hours further?
 Well, who doesn’t?
-Then you have to improve your proficiency to shorten the projects delivery time (fewer hours spent for the same amount of earning).
+Then you have to improve your proficiency to shorten the project delivery time (fewer hours spent for the same amount of earning).